askap-vast/vast-tools/FINDSOURCES.md

                        [--cat-folder CAT_FOLDER] [--create-png] [--png-selavy-overlay]
                        [--png-linear-percentile PNG_LINEAR_PERCENTILE] [--png-use-zscale]
                        [--png-zscale-contrast PNG_ZSCALE_CONTRAST] [--png-no-island-labels]
-                       [--png-ellipse-pa-corr PNG_ELLIPSE_PA_CORR] [--png-no-colorbar] [--ann]
+                       [--png-ellipse-pa-corr PNG_ELLIPSE_PA_CORR] [--png-no-colorbar]
-                       [--reg] [--stokesv] [--quiet] [--crossmatch-only] [--selavy-simple]
+                       [--ann] [--reg] [--stokesv] [--quiet] [--crossmatch-only]
-                       [--process-matches] [--debug] [--no-background-rms] [--find-fields]
+                       [--selavy-simple] [--process-matches] [--debug] [--no-background-rms]
-                       [--clobber]
+                       [--find-fields] [--clobber]
                        "HH:MM:SS [+/-]DD:MM:SS" OR input.csv

 positional arguments:
   "HH:MM:SS [+/-]DD:MM:SS" OR input.csv
                         Right Ascension and Declination in format "HH:MM:SS [+/-]DD:MM:SS", in quotes.
 E.g. "12:00:00 -20:00:00".
-Degrees is also acceptable, e.g. "12.123
+Degrees is also acceptable, e.g. "12.123 -20.123".
+Multiple coordinates are supported by
-                        -20.123".
-Multiple coordinates are supported by separating with a comma (no space) e.g. "12.231 -56.56,123.4 +21.3".
+                        separating with a comma (no space) e.g. "12.231 -56.56,123.4 +21.3".
                         Finally you can also enter coordinates using a .csv file.
 See example file for format.

 optional arguments:
   -h, --help            show this help message and exit --vast-pilot VAST_PILOT
                         Select the VAST Pilot Epoch to query.
-Epoch 0 is RACS. (default: 1) --imsize IMSIZE       Edge size of the postagestamp in arcmin (default: 30.0) --maxsep MAXSEP       Maximum separation of source from beam centre in degrees. (default: 1.0) --out-folder OUT_FOLDER
+Epoch 0 is RACS. (default: 1) --imsize IMSIZE       Edge size of the postagestamp in arcmin (default: 30.0) --maxsep MAXSEP       Maximum separation of source from beam centre in degrees. (default:
+                        1.0)
+  --out-folder OUT_FOLDER
-                        Name of the output directory to place all results in. (default: find_sources_output_20200124_17:31:15) --source-names SOURCE_NAMES
+                        Name of the output directory to place all results in. (default: find_sources_output_YYYYMMDD_HH:MM:SS) --source-names SOURCE_NAMES
                         Only for use when entering coordaintes via the command line.
 State the name of the source being searched.
 Use quote marks for names that contain a space.
 For multiple sources separate with a comma with no space, e.g. "SN 1994N,SN 2003D,SN 2019A". (default: ) --crossmatch-radius CROSSMATCH_RADIUS
                         Crossmatch radius in arcseconds (default: 15.0) --crossmatch-radius-overlay
-                        A circle is placed on all PNG and region/annotation files to represent the crossmatch radius. (default: False) --use-tiles           Use the individual tiles instead of combined mosaics. (default: False) --img-folder IMG_FOLDER
+                        A circle is placed on all PNG and region/annotation files to represent the crossmatch radius. (default: False) --use-tiles           Use the individual tiles instead of combined mosaics. (default:
+                        False)
+  --img-folder IMG_FOLDER
                         Path to folder where images are stored (default: None) --rms-folder RMS_FOLDER